FrazShabbir/FrazShabbir/README.md

-7Hi there 👋 I am Fraz Shabbir, and I am a student of Computer Science.
+Hi there 👋 I am Fraz Shabbir, and I am a student of Computer Science.

 **Qualifications:**
 - BSIT University of Gujrat (Pakistan) : 2017 - 2021